txx4986/aeplots/README.md

 Functions available in the package:

 -   `aetable`: Plots a table of AE summary by body system class
--   `aeseverity`: Plots a table of AE summary by severity
+-   `aeseverity`: Plots a table of AE summary by severity and body system class
--   `aedot`: Plots a dot plot with proportions alongside treatment effect estimates (IRR) with accompanying 95% confidence interval to give an overview of the harm profile
+-   `aedot`: Plots a dot plot with proportions alongside treatment effect estimates with accompanying 95% confidence interval to give an overview of the harm profile
 -   `aestacked`: Plots a stacked bar chart to present the proportions of participants with each event by arm and by maximum severity
 -   `aebar`: Plots a bar chart to present the number of events reported per participant